 Status: Construction in Progress

 Location: Meknes, Morocco

 For landscape, we highlighted the square of honor (4 landscape quads at the entrance) and added new plazas for both the cultural and science centers.
 The plazas will serve as outdoor spaces for passive and active uses, providing students opportunities to gather and enjoy the beautiful campus in all seasons.
-Brick paving varies in texture and shade will be carried throughout the plazas.
+Brick paving varies in texture, and shade will be carried throughout the plazas.
 We will also be using native plants for shading, ornamental trees, and groundcovers.
 Seat walls will be built with local stones.
-Internal courtyard in the Culture Center will help ventilation significantly while allowing for maximum natrual light.
+The internal courtyard in the Culture Center will help ventilation significantly while allowing for maximum natural light.
 We also created new activity and learning spaces for the new dormitory, introducing a self-managed garden space for the students, encouraging them to learn through emerging in nature and teamwork.
-In the back of the dorm is a tranquil grove, providing quiet spaces for short walks and anyone who's seeking peace of mind.
+In the back of the dorm is a tranquil grove, providing quiet spaces for short walks and anyone seeking peace of mind.